OnderPlatform/debt_channel/README.md

 payments a party may promise a debt to be repaid at a later date, and send it off-chain.

 The package contains smart contracts for Debt Channels.

+Documentation can be found on [Read The Docs](http://debt-channels.onder.tech).

 ## Installation